sarah-vanderlaan/star-wars-catalog/README.md

 1) Clone the project. `git clone https://github.com/sarah-vanderlaan/star-wars-catalog.git`
 2) Navigate into `star-wars-catalog` folder
 2) Install dependencies `npm install`
 3) Run app with `npm start`.
-Find app at localhost:3000.
 This command watches all files - everytime that code is rebuilt, linting runs and tests run.
+4) Find app at localhost:3000.

 ## Features